alexrainman/CarouselView/README.md

 }
 ```

-#### Known issues

-- Horizontal StackLayout doesn't works.
-Why?
-No idea :) You may use a multi-column Grid instead.
-- ListView inside a page of CarouselView doesn't works with Xamarin.Forms versions bigger than 2.3.0.107 as there's a bug with Platform.SetRenderer API (by the way latest Xamarin.Forms releases are buggy).

 #### Tips

 - If you have memory leaks in Android when using the Carousel with images, it's not the control itself.
-It's Xamarin.Forms Android not handling images correctly.
+It's Xamarin Android not handling images correctly.
 To solve the problem you can use [FFImageLoading](https://github.com/luberda-molinet/FFImageLoading) making sure that you set this properties:

 ```
 DownsampleToViewSize="true" DownsampleWidth="WIDTH"